f5devcentral/application-study-tool/pages/troubleshooting/troubleshooting.md

 ### Stop and Start A Container
 Individual containers can be started and stopped using the `docker stop <container name or id>` command.
-This will cause the container to restart with any modifications to config files picked up (alternative to the `docker-compose down` and `docker-compose up` commands which restart all containers):
+This will cause the container to restart with any modifications to config files picked up (alternative to the `docker compose down` and `docker compose up` commands which restart all containers):

 ```shell
 $ docker stop fdbde8a3ee16